Online Mental Health and Trauma Concentration

 Careers in Mental Health and Trauma

 We encourage you to explore the unique career paths available to social workers.
-After completing the Mental Health and Trauma concentration, you may be prepared to:
+After completing the Mental Health and Trauma pathway, you may be prepared to:

 • pursue post-graduate training to become licensed as a clinical social worker